drbier1729/DRB-PhysicsSandbox/README.md

 - required dependencies...
      - GLEW (glew32.dll)
      - all other dependencies (assimp, imgui, etc) are included in "deps" directory which includes their licences.
-        I know this isn't very profesh, but since this is a hobby project I don't feel too bad about it.
+        I know this isn't very profesh, but since this is a hobby/academic project I don't feel too bad about it.
         Feel free to set up those dependencies on your own if you'd like.

 --------------------------------------------------------------------------------
 Demo Controls